 Sandra has been a trustee of the festival for 6 years.
 Sandra spent much of her professional career working in the voluntary and community sector.
 However, prior to this Sandra, was a Principal Local Government Officer being the link between the community and the local authority.

-After a career in Legal Aid and audit for the National Association of Citizens Advice Bureau Kate became involved in local organisations including her residence association.
-Together with Dick Edwards, They embarked on a storytelling pilot.
-Kate's contribution includes secretarial, governance and support for art work in the schools
+After a career in Legal Aid and audit for the National Association of Citizens Advice Bureau Kate became involved in local organisations including the Hasting's Old Town Residents Association.
+Together with Dick Edwards, they embarked on a storytelling pilot.
+Kate's contribution includes secretarial, governance and support for arts work in the schools.